Abandoned Cart Email (Architect)

 Open Rate

-A campaign's open rate shows how many recipients have opened the email.
+A campaign's open rate indicates the percentage of recipients who open the email.
 Read more about Email Metrics.

 Opt-in

 The act of someone permitting to be added to a mailing list.
 Opt-in can be either single or double.
-A single opt-in is when a subscriber submits their email address into the signup form and gets onto the list.
-A double opt-in requires the subscriber to click on a confirmation link in a follow-up email after they submit their information through a signup form.
+A single opt-in occurs when a subscriber submits their email address via the signup form and is added to the list.
+A double opt-in requires the subscriber to click a confirmation link in a follow-up email after submitting their information via a signup form.

 Preference Center

 A Preference Center is a user-friendly page that allows users to manage their communication preferences with a brand.
-It enables users to customize the types of emails they receive, the frequency of communication, and even select specific topics of interest.
+It enables users to customize the types of emails they receive, the communication frequency, and even select specific topics of interest.

 Preview